 More recently, this same shot is used with a matte frame and a tint that is reminiscent of looking through a sniper scope.
 Another variation has the character using extremely fancy binoculars with data overlays; thus transforming this into a variant of Robo Cam.
 Camcorder viewfinders are also common, for characters shooting video of each other.

-It is also common for the viewer to first pan over the viewed object or person and then quickly move back onto viewing it.
+It is also common for the viewer to first pan over the viewed object with smartphone tricks and tips or person and then quickly move back onto viewing it.
 Sometimes the viewer can't believe what they saw, looks at it without the binoculars, then looks back at it through them.

 The most common form is silly, since as long as the binoculars are aligned to the user's eyes correctly, the user sees a single circle through the binoculars, not two overlapping circles.
 Even if two overlapping circles are seen, they indeed mostly overlap rather than appearing side by side.